Do you need to wear a mask on a plane? Here’s what we know - NewsBreak

 The mask mandates have also caused friction among airline passengers and are at least partly to blame for a spike in unruly behavior aboard planes.

-United, Alaska, Frontier, Southwest, American and Delta became the first airlines to announce they would not require masks on their flights later Monday, but until each airline chimes in, it’s unclear what Monday’s development means broadly for travelers.Shanghai lockdown triggering supply chain issues
+United, Alaska, Frontier, Southwest, American and Delta became the first airlines to announce they would not require masks on their flights later Monday, but until each airline chimes in, it’s unclear what Monday’s development means broadly for travelers.Shawnee Mission votes on new masking policy for school year

 Other public transportation, such as city-or-state-owned trains and buses, could still be subject to local regulations.
 But Philadelphia is the only major American city with a mask mandate .
 None of the states still have broad indoor mask requirements.